Dr Robert Harland

 These interactions beyond academia benefit from the extensive experience gained in industry (1986–2001) when he worked on more than 1000 design projects for world-leading organisations.

-Robert has supervised eight PhD candidates to completion, and examined at: Aalto University; Anglia Ruskin University; Bournemouth University; Birmingham City University; University of Leeds; University of Limerick; University of Reading (twice); Manchester Metropolitan University; The University of Nottingham (twice); Plymouth University.
+Robert has supervised ten PhD candidates to completion, and examined at: Aalto University; Anglia Ruskin University; Bournemouth University; Birmingham City University; University of Leeds; University of Limerick; University of Reading (twice); Manchester Metropolitan University; The University of Nottingham (twice); Plymouth University.

 He welcomes research proposals that explore the research question: How do graphic objects facilitate the function of cities and urban places?